eeemrann/EPI_Vaccination_Project/README.md

-# 🩺 EPI Vaccination Database System
+# 🩺 EPI Vaccination Database System.

 A database-driven application designed to manage and monitor vaccination records under the **Expanded Programme on Immunization (EPI)**.
 This system ensures secure, organized, and real-time tracking of immunization data — helping healthcare authorities streamline vaccination efforts, especially in rural or underserved regions.